BloDev/Blo-Discord-Bot/README.md

 # BloBot

-A discord bot used to host scrimmages for team-based competitive games between family and friends.
+A discord bot used to host matches for team-based competitive games between family and friends.